aws-solutions/qnabot-on-aws/workshops/reinvent2019/readme.md

 $ aws cloudformation describe-stacks --stack-name <b><i>YOURSTACKNAME</i></b>
 </pre>

+"TemplateDescription": "QnABot with admin and client websites - (Master v2.4.0)",

 You should also look to see the Outputs from your stack displayed in the Cloud Formation console.
 Notice a number of urls.
 There are two very important URLs:
 * ContentDesignerURL